billbuchanan/cryptomasterclass/03_public/lab/README.md

 If this doesn’t work, try the https connection that is defined on GitHub.

-## H	What I should have learnt from this lab?
-The key things learnt:

-* The basics of the RSA method.
-* The process of generating RSA and Elliptic Curve key pairs.
-* To illustrate how the private key is used to sign data, and then using the public key to verify the signature.

-A reflective statement:

-* In ECC, we use a 256-bit private key.
-This is used to generate the key for signing Bitcoin transactions.
-Do you think that a 256-bit key is largest enough?
-If we use a cracker what performs 1 Tera keys per second, will someone be able to determine our private key?

 ## Additional

 The following is code which performs RSA key generation, and the encryption and decryption of a message (https://asecuritysite.com/encryption/rsa_example):

 ```python